-(2) Qualified professionals.
-All services in Day Treatment are provided by a team, which must be composed of one or more of the following participants: physician, registered nurse, licensed behavioral health professional (LBHP), a case manager, or other certified Behavioral Health/Substance Abuse paraprofessional staff.
-Services are directed by an LBHP.
+(2) Qualified practitioners.
+All services in Day Treatment are provided by a team, which must be composed of one or more of the following participants: physician, registered nurse, licensed behavioral health professional (LBHP) or Licensure Candidate, a case manager, or other certified Behavioral Health/Substance Abuse paraprofessional staff.
+Services are directed by an LBHP or Licensure Candidate.

 (3) Qualified providers.
 Provider agencies for Day Treatment must be accredited to provide Day Treatment services by one of the national accrediting bodies; The Joint Commission (TJC), Commission on Accreditation of Rehabilitation Facilities (CARF) or The Council on Accreditation (COA).

 (4) Limitations.
 Services must be offered at a minimum of 4 days per week at least 3 hours per day.
-Group size is limited to a maximum of 8 individuals as clinically appropriate given diagnostic and developmental functioning.
+Behavioral Health Rehabilitation Group size is limited to a maximum of 8 individuals as clinically appropriate given diagnostic and developmental functioning.
 Children under age 6 are not eligible for behavioral health rehabilitation services, unless a prior authorization for children ages 4 and 5 has been granted by OHCA or its designated agent based on a finding of medical necessity.

 (5) Service requirements.
 On-call crisis intervention services must be available 24 hours a day, 7 days a week (When members served have psychiatric needs, psychiatric services are available which include the availability of a psychiatrist 24 hours a day, 7 days a week.
 A psychiatrist can be available either on site or on call but must be available at all times).
 Day treatment program will provide assessment and diagnostic services and/or medication monitoring, when necessary.